4shveil/100daysofpython/README.md

 # 100 Days of Code - The Complete Journey 🚀

 Welcome!
 This repository documents my entire journey through the **100 Days of Code: The Complete Python Pro Bootcamp**.
 I'm taking this course as the first major step towards my desired career in **Cybersecurity**.
 By mastering Python, my goal is to build my own security tools and develop a deep understanding of the language that powers so much of the digital world.
+This entire journey was undertaken on an Arch Linux environment, providing a fantastic platform for development and learning.
 This repository is the living record of that commitment.

 ---